last updated: April 2022

 I really wish I could get into each and every countries choice for online brokers, but that is just not reality.
 Assuming you would like to trade the US Markets; Interactive Brokers is going to be your best bet, no matter what country you are in.
 They by far have the widest international customer service.

 The easiest way to approach this is to just yell, READ THE FINE PRINT!
-It is a broker by broker issue as they all have different policies towards this, but when you are looking at the commission/pricing, get out your magnifying glass to read those tiny words.
-As an example, here is Just2Trade’s pricing page…
+This is a broker by broker issue as they all have different policies towards this, but when you are looking at the commission/pricing, get out your magnifying glass to read those tiny words.

 While some may direct you to “other” brokers to encourage you to get around the rule, I will never recommend to anyone an off-shore broker.
-If you want to put a bulls eye on your back for the IRS, then be my guest, but you did NOT hear it here to do such a thing.
+If you want to put a bulls-eye on your back for the IRS, then be my guest, but you did NOT hear it from me to do such a thing.
 If you are annoyed by this rule, there are some ways to avoid it by getting creative (all perfectly legal) which I talk about in this free video.

 There is no right or wrong answer here, it is purely a matter of what “makes sense” to you and helps you to remove emotions from your trading.
 For some people, it is all about the fundamental analysis and looking at projections and balance sheets.
 If you are in this camp, then the good news is, the internet is your friend and you have plenty of resources available to you.

 If you are like me, and choose to use technical analysis (the use of price charts), then it gets a tad more tricky, but is not terrible.
-Most brokers have price charts included with their platform, but in the event you do not like their offerings, there are many third party chart providers.
+Most brokers have price charts included with their platform, but in the event you do not like their offerings, there are many third-party chart providers.

 To learn more about this, GO HERE and see the video I did talking about some of the best technical analysis software available.